-Azathioprine is converted to 6-mercaptopurine in vivo, where it is subsequently metabolized to two active metabolites; either 6-thioguanine nucleotides (6-TG) by the enzyme IMPDH, or to 6-methyl-mecaptopurine ribonucleotides (6-MMRP) by the enzyme TPMT.
-TPMT also converts 6-MP to an inactive metabolite 6-methyl-mercaptopurine (6-MMP).
-6-TG is considered cytotoxic and thus is associated with bone marrow suppression, while 6-MMRP is associated with hepatotoxicity.
-In population studies the activity of the enzyme TPMT has been shown to be trimodal with 90% of subjects having high activity, 10% intermediate activity, and 0.3% with low or no activity.
-In patients with intermediate to low activity, the metabolism of 6-MP is shunted toward the IMPDH pathway with greater accumulation of 6-TG nucleotides; these patients are considered to be at risk for bone marrow suppression.
+Thiopurines are converted to 6-mercaptopurine in vivo, where it is subsequently metabolized to two active metabolites; either 6-thioguanine nucleotides (6-TGN) by the enzyme IMPDH, or to 6-methyl-mecaptopurine ribonucleotides (6-MMRP) by the enzyme TPMT.
+TPMT also converts 6-MP to an inactive metabolite, 6-methyl-mercaptopurine (6-MMP).
+6-TGNs are considered cytotoxic and thus are associated with bone marrow suppression, while 6-MMRP is associated with hepatotoxicity.
+In population studies, the activity of the enzyme TPMT has been shown to be trimodal with 90% of subjects having high activity, 10% intermediate activity, and 0.3% with low or no activity.
+In patients with intermediate-to-low activity, the metabolism of 6-MP is shunted toward the IMPDH pathway with greater accumulation of 6-TG nucleotides; these patients are considered to be at risk for myelotoxicity (ie, bone marrow suppression).

 This variation in TPMT activity has been related to three distinct TMPT mutations and has permitted the development of TPMT genotyping based on a polymerase chain reaction (PCR).
-For example, patients with high TPMT activity are found to have two normal (wild-type) alleles for TPMT, those with intermediate activity are heterozygous (i.e., have a mutation on one chromosome), while those with low TPMT activity are homozygous for TPMT mutations (i.e., a mutation is found on both chromosomes.)
-Genetic analysis has been explored as a technique to proactively identifying patients at risk for bone marrow suppression; those with intermediate TPMT activity may be initially treated with lower doses of azathioprine, while those with low TPMT activity may not be good candidates for azathioprine therapy.
+For example, patients with high TPMT activity are found to have two normal (wild-type) alleles for TPMT; those with intermediate activity are heterozygous (i.e., have a mutation on one chromosome), while those with low TPMT activity are homozygous for TPMT mutations (i.e., a mutation is found on both chromosomes.)
+Genetic analysis has been explored as a technique to identify patients at risk for myelotoxicity; those with intermediate TPMT activity may be initially treated with lower doses of thiopurines, while those with low TPMT activity may not be good candidates for thiopurine therapy.

-Prospective TPMT genotyping or phenotyping may help identify patients who may be at increased risk of developing severe, life-threatening myelotoxicity.
+Prospective TPMT genotyping or phenotyping may help identify patients at increased risk of developing severe, life-threatening myelotoxicity.

-Monitoring of azathioprine therapy has been based on clinical assessment of response in addition to monitoring blood counts, liver function, and pancreatic function tests.
-However, recently there has been interest in monitoring intracellular levels of thiopurine metabolites (ie, 6-TGN and 6-MMRP) to predict response and complications, with the ultimate aim of tailoring drug therapy to each individual patient.
+Monitoring of thiopurine therapy has been based on clinical assessment of response in addition to monitoring blood cell counts, liver function, and pancreatic function tests.
+However, there has been interest in monitoring intracellular levels of thiopurine metabolites (ie, 6-TGN and 6-MMRP) to predict response and complications, with the ultimate aim of tailoring drug therapy to each individual patient.

 While genotyping and phenotyping of TPMT would only be performed once, metabolite markers might be tested at multiple times during the course of the disease to aid in determining initial dose and to evaluate ongoing dosing.

-Prometheus is the only commercial laboratory that offers pharmacogenomic and metabolite testing for those undergoing azathioprine therapy.
-The tests are referred to as Pro-Predict Rx TPMT and Pro-Predict Rx 6MP, respectively.
-Other laboratories that offer TPMT genotyping include Quest Diagnostics (TPMT Genotype), ARUP Laboratories (TPMT DNA), and Specialty Laboratories (TPMT GenoTypRTM ).
+Prometheus®, a commercial laboratory, offers thiopurine genotype, phenotype and metabolite testing for those on thiopurine therapy.
+The tests are referred to as Prometheus® TPMT Genetics, Prometheus® TMPT enzyme, and Prometheus thiopurine metabolites, respectively.
+Other laboratories that offer TPMT genotyping include Quest Diagnostics (TPMT Genotype), ARUP Laboratories (TPMT DNA), and Specialty Laboratories (TPMT GenoTypRTM).